dmikushin/binance-historical-data/README.md

 ## Binance Bincoin Exchange historical trading data

-This repository present the data for all Binance symbols from the beginning of the trading till **the end of February 2018**.
+This repository presents the data for all Binance symbols from the beginning of the trading till **the end of February 2018**.

 ### Data format